 So based on the nutrition information you’ll find below, this means a grande drink would have 25g of carbohydrates coming from syrup (or 6 to 7 g of carbs per pump).
 For sugar free syrup, there’s 0.25g carbs in each pump.
 However, Starbucks nutrition information for a grande drink is based on 2 tablespoons of syrup (20g carbohydrates) which is less than what I measured.

 Now without further ado, let’s take a look at the best Starbucks drinks for diabetes!

 Starbucks Drinks for Diabetes

-Let’s divide Starbucks drinks for diabetes into two types.
-We’ve got options that are 0 to 5g of carbs and options that are 6 to 15g of carbs.
+Let’s divide Starbucks drinks for diabetes into three types so you can customize to your carb target.
+We’ve got options that are sugar free, options that contain 0 to 5g of carbs and options that contain 6 to 15g of carbs.
 Unless otherwise stated, the carb count is based on a grande, the most popular size ordered.

 If you’re craving a warm beverage:

 - Dark roast coffee with 2-4 pumps sugar free vanilla syrup and splash of milk of choice